dfox/graybox-testing.org/what/index.md

 as the number of tests increase, there tends to be diminishing returns.
 The cost of complete test coverage at every layer of the application may be justified for software which runs an insulin pump.
-However, a non-critical business application probably doesn't have the same requirements.
+A non-critical business application probably doesn't have the same requirements.
 Both applications need to be tested to ensure they work as intended, so there must be a minimal set of tests we can use to validate that functionality.

 We believe that a specific style of gray box testing is the most minimal, yet thorough, type of functional test.
 Before we go into